19 killed, dozens injured in Hong Kong bus crash

-(CNN)At least 19 people were killed when a double-decker bus crashed Saturday in the Tai Po area of Hong Kong, a spokeswoman for the Hong Kong police told CNN.
+(CNN)Nineteen people were killed when a double-decker bus crashed Saturday in the Tai Po area of Hong Kong, according to Hong Kong police.

-Images from the scene showed the passenger bus lying in its side.
+Images from the scene showed the passenger bus lying on its side.
 The top of the bus appeared to have been torn off, local media reported.

-At least 17 men and two women were among those killed, the spokeswoman said.
+Police said Sunday the driver of the bus, a 30-year-old man, was arrested on dangerous driving charges and was being detained as the investigation continues.

+Hong Kong's double-decker buses can accommodate around 140 seated and standing passengers, depending upon the model.

 Tai Po is in Hong Kong's New Territories on the mainland.